Nickelodeon (Philippines): Nickelodeon on free-to-air television

 In 2010, ABS-CBN brought the rights to air Nickelodeon shows.
 The network launched Nick Time (later renamed Nickelodeon on ABS-CBN) on July 26, 2010, airing every weekday mornings.
 Nickelodeon shows such as Dora the Explorer, SpongeBob SquarePants, The Adventures of Jimmy Neutron, and Avatar: The Last Airbender among others are shown during Nick Time, thus continuing the Filipino dub that was started by TV5.
-However, ABS-CBN's airing of Nickelodeon's shows was criticized for having majority of its episodes edited due to time constraints, heavy advertising gaps, and ABS-CBN's importance to movie and sports programming.
+However, ABS-CBN's airing of Nickelodeon's shows was criticized for having the majority of its episodes edited due to time constraints, heavy advertising gaps, and ABS-CBN's importance to movies, sports, and local programming.
 Studio 23 (ABS-CBN's former affiliate) launched Nickelodeon on Studio 23 on October 4, 2010.
 Similar to its mother network ABS-CBN, the programs are dubbed in Tagalog.
-Studio 23 aired Catscratch which premiered in August 2011.
-Three years later, the Nickelodeon on Studio 23 block ended on January 16, 2014, to give way for the channel's relaunch as ABS-CBN Sports+Action (also known as S+A), a sports-oriented channel.
-To allow smooth transition of the new channel, Nickelodeon shows were put into ABS-CBN Sports+Action's Action Kids block on January 20, 2014, and all of its programs were reverted to its original English language rather than Filipino-dubbed.
-The block was cancelled early January 2015 when the launch of ABS-CBN's digital black box was later introduced.
-Nickelodeon last aired on ABS-CBN on May 3, 2020, two days before the National Telecommunications Commission issued a cease-and-desist order due to the expiration of ABS-CBN's legislative license, thus temporarily stopping the free-to-air activities of ABS-CBN and S+A.
+Studio 23 aired Catscratch, which premiered in August 2011.
+Three years later, the Nickelodeon on Studio 23 block ended on January 16, 2014, to give way for the channel's relaunch as ABS-CBN Sports+Action (also known as S+A and now Aliw Channel 23), a sports-oriented channel.
+To facilitate a smooth transition to the new channel, Nickelodeon shows were placed in ABS-CBN Sports+Action's 'Action Kids' block on January 20, 2014, and all of its programs were reverted to their original English language rather than being dubbed into Filipino.
+The block was cancelled in early January 2015 when the launch of ABS-CBN's digital black box was later introduced.
+Nickelodeon last aired on ABS-CBN on May 3, 2020, two days before the National Telecommunications Commission issued a cease-and-desist order due to the expiration of ABS-CBN's legislative broadcasting franchise, thus temporarily stopping the free-to-air activities of ABS-CBN and S+A.

 On Yey!, a digital channel of ABS-CBN TV Plus, aired Nickelodeon and Nick Jr. shows under the Nickelodeon sa Yey! block every morning from Mondays to Sundays until 2020.
 All programs were in Filipino-dubbed audio, with the exception of some shows like Peppa Pig.
 In 2017, Yey! launched The Loud House and Harvey Beaks for the first time.
 The next few years, they also aired The Fairly OddParents and The Mighty B!.
-The channel permanently ceased broadcasting on June 30, 2020, due to the alias cease-and-desist order (ACDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida against ABS-CBN TV Plus.
+The channel permanently ceased broadcasting on July 1, 2020, due to the alias cease-and-desist order (ACDO) issued against ABS-CBN TV Plus.

+On September 30, 2024, SpongeBob SquarePants resumed airing on TV5, marking its return to the network after 14 years and Nickelodeon's return to free-to-air television after a four-year hiatus.
+This coincided with the series' 25th anniversary.
+The show ended on April 19, 2025, to give way for The Adventures of Puss in Boots as its replacement.